 Legislative Trends for Ban the Box

-The United States Equal Opportunity Commission (EEOC) enacted guidance on the consideration of arrest and conviction records in employment decision and recommends that employers not ask about previous criminal history and, when these employers do make such inquiries, they limit these questions to offenses that relate specifically to the job in question.
+The United States Equal Employment Opportunity Commission (EEOC) enacted guidance on the consideration of arrest and conviction records in employment decisions and recommends that employers not ask about previous criminal history and, when these employers do make such inquiries, they limit the questions to offenses that relate specifically to the job in question.
 However, this is limited to suggested practices and is not currently federal legislation.

 Ban the Box in Newark, NJ

 For example, an ordinance in Newark, NJ, allows an individual to contest a hiring decision that was made on the basis of the applicant holding a prior criminal record.
 The employer is required to notify the prospective employee of the decision, provide a copy of the criminal background check, and offer a written notice that details the convictions that relate to the position for which the applicant has applied.
 The prospective employee then has ten days in which to reply to an Applicant Criminal Record Consideration Form for reconsideration and may also send supplemental materials to help support his or her viability as a strong employee.
 The employer then has an opportunity to review the materials and reconsider.

 In San Francisco, CA, an employer is required to perform an individualized assessment of the applicant and can consider only directly-related convictions.
 Additionally, the employer must consider the time that has elapsed since the conviction or unresolved arrest and must also consider mitigating factors such as inaccuracy and mitigating factors.
 If the employer does opt to exclude someone based on such information, the employer must provide the prospective employee with the background check and the items that have led to that decision.
 The law is required to be posted in every job site in San Francisco in several different languages